-Total, Neonatal & Post-Neonatal Mortality Trends: New Zealand vs. Otago

-In New Zealand during 1990-2005, total, neonatal and post-neonatal mortality all declined, with the most rapid declines occurring during the early-mid 1990s.
+Total, Neonatal & Post-Neonatal Mortality Trends: New Zealand vs. Waitemata DHB In New Zealand during 1990-2005, total, neonatal and post-neonatal mortality all declined, with the most rapid declines occurring during the early-mid 1990s.
 Since 1998-99 however, total and neonatal mortality rates have become more static.
-In Otago during this period, while small numbers make precise interpretation of trends difficult, rates for all three outcomes exhibited a general downward trend.
-For the majority of this period, post-neonatal mortality rates were lower than the New Zealand average (Figure 11).
+In Waitemata DHB during this period, while small numbers make precise interpretation of trends difficult, rates for all three outcomes exhibited a general downward trend.
+Throughout this period, total infant mortality in Waitemata DHB was lower than the New Zealand average, while neonatal and post-neonatal mortality was similar / lower (Figure 11).